-Mindfulness is a skill, a practice, and an approach to life.
-It simply involves paying attention to the present moment.
-However, anyone who has tried meditation or relaxed breathing knows that it is far from easy to keep the mind from going off in several different directions (often at once!).
+In it's simplest form, being mindful means paying attention to the present moment.
+You can do that on a walk, in an airport, while eating a meal, or when doing chores by observing your sensations and the "activity of your mind" (aka, your thoughts).
+However, anyone who has tried meditation or relaxed breathing knows that it is far from easy to keep the mind from wandering off - often in several different directions!

-Mindfulness was first introduced as medical intervention to help patients manage pain and stress due to illness.
-The clinical benefits quickly became apparent, as people learned to slow their breathing, they were able to quiet their bodies and feel more at ease.
-This also translated into more lasting benefits, as they found their pain levels decreased, they felt calmer and better able to handle stressors, and their relationships improved.
+Mindfulness originated from a set of ancient practices used to develop spiritual awareness and improve the acuity of the mind and body.
+It was first explored as a medical intervention in the 1960s by Dr. Herbert Benson (https://bensonhenryinstitute.o...) and Dr Jon Kabat-Zinn (https://jonkabat-zinn.com/) to help patients manage pain and stress due to illness.
+The clinical benefits quickly became apparent.
+As people learned to slow their breathing, they were able to quiet their bodies and feel more at ease.
+This also translated into more lasting benefits, as they found their pain levels decreased, they felt calmer and better able to handle stressors, and their relationships improved (we call these unintended positive results "happy accidents").

 Over the past several decades, mindfulness and relaxation techniques have been incorporated into treatments for many medical illnesses and most therapies for emotional and behavioral problems.
-I use it in my practice to help with pain, muscles tension, neurological issues, anxiety, depression, and even relationship difficulties.
+I use it in my practice to help with pain, muscle tension, neurological issues, anxiety, depression, and even relationship difficulties.
 Mindfulness increases awareness and management of physical responses to stress, negative thoughts, and strong emotions.
 It is a core element in both Acceptance and Commitment Therapy and Cognitive-Behavioral Therapy.
+Below are some resources and exercises.
+I hope you find them helpful and give them a try!!

 "We only have moments to live."